Dsangha01/NftPortfolio/README.md

 **Required Must-have Stories**
 * [x] User must enter in the ethereum address in the homescreen.
 * [ ] User can pick what collection they would like to view and see the value of that specific collection.
-* [ ] Users can also browse colections that are treding for the week.
+* [ ] Users can also browse colections that are trending for the week.
 * [ ] Users then can click on the trending collection and view its value.

 **Optional Nice-to-have Stories**